CPVPEvent+

 Can /regen reset multiple worlds at once? +

 Yes.
-Drop one subfolder per world into plugins/CPVPEvent+/regen-templates/ and the plugin spawns one thread per template, runs them in parallel, and waits for all of them before booting.
-Same approach as the MultiReset plugin.
+Drop one subfolder per world into plugins/CPVPEvent+/regen-world/ and the plugin spawns one thread per template, runs them in parallel, and waits for all of them before booting.

 My /regen is bugging out / terrain looks weird after regen +